Costs & FAQs

 The cost can be as low as €12,000.
 But because every property and attic space is different, an exact cost can only be determined by conducting a survey and discussing the requirements.
 See below the list of items typically included in an attic conversion.
 We offer a free survey, design and quotation.
 Call Wayne on 01 903 5169.

 Loft or attic conversions have long been one of the most popular ways of gaining extra room.
-In Britain, where terraced streets are common and housing density is high in towns and cities, many homes lack sufficient garden space to extend at ground level.
+In the parts of Dublin which have terraced streets and where the housing density is high, many homes lack sufficient garden space to extend at ground level.
 However, what many properties do have, particularly older ones, is a generous attic.
 When homeowners feel the pinch, it is not surprising that one of the first places where they look for additional space is right under the roof.

 Like many other types of home improvement, converting a loft tends to represent better value for money than moving, once you have taken stamp duty and other moving costs into consideration.
 That is especially true if you simply need one extra room, rather than a substantially larger home.
 Similarly, in the majority of cases, what you spend getting the work done will probably be more than offset by enhanced resale value.
 As in other conversion projects, it is worth doing some research – ask an estate agent to estimate how much a loft conversion would add to the value of your home and make sure that your budget remains comfortably within that margin to get the best value for money and to be sure of recouping those costs should you come to sell.